daaron678/dylanaaron.github.io/README.md

-This is a COVID-19 infographic for The Villages located in Sumter County, Florida.
+Hello, my name is Dylan Aaron.
+This is a repo to hold personal projects.